moganas-makavelli/ai_week4_asingment/README.md

     Demonstrated ethical AI awareness through fairness and bias analysis.

     Proposed innovative solution improving software engineering workflows.

 🧩 Author

     Course: AI in Software Engineering – Week 4
     Institution: [Power Learn Project]
     Year: 2025

 📜 License

     This project is created for academic purposes and follows the principles of ethical AI development.
     All code and documents are for educational use only.

-This project is created for academic purposes and follows the principles of ethical AI development.
-All code and documents are for educational use only.